google/exposure-notifications-server/docs/server_migration.md

 ## Configure state exports for a second location

 The state server must generate export files in a second location (for consuption by the national sever).
+This is necessary because the state sever will need to continue to produce state-level exports for migration reasons, but will need to keep client-facing exports in their current location.

 It is recommended to use a separate signing key for these exports than the one already used for exports destined for clients.
 This is only a recommendation and is not necessary since